 When | Wednesday 23 June, 2–3pm

 Fearless Fat fights for basic human rights for fat people.

 Visibility is a key strategy in all human rights campaigns, yet fat bodies are rarely welcomed into art institutions, the media, and even intersectionally ‘woke’ activist spaces.
-Fearless Fat is an activist artwork that categorically rejects the status-quo, demanding fat people be centred, seen and autonomous.
+Fearless Fat categorically rejects the status-quo, demanding fat people be centred, seen and autonomous.